 Gritty Glasgow, Scotland’s most populous city, has an industrial edge.
 In the 19th century, the growing centre exploded as the “second city of the British Empire” with a busy port and shipbuilding industry.
 This period of its growth and prosperity has left Glasgow with many fine examples of Victorian and art nouveau architecture.
 The “Dear Green Place” is home to cultural institutions such as the Scottish Opera, Ballet and National Theatre.

 Take a wander around Merchant City, Glasgow’s oldest quarter, where historically the wealthiest traders lived and stored their wares.
 Take a peak in The Lighthouse, Scotland’s Centre for Design and Architecture, and visit the Kelvingrove Art Gallery and Museum.
 Delight in afternoon tea in the Willow Tea Rooms and make time for the Glasgow Cathedral and Necropolis.

-Looking for a self-drive itinerary around these wonderful places to visit in Scotland?
+Looking for a self-drive itinerary to connect these wonderful places to visit in Scotland?
 See our steal-worthy road trip route stitching together these places to visit in Scotland and more sights and experiences along the way.
-Sign up to Duende Postcards, our monthly email update, so you don’t miss it.

 Peace, love & inspiring travel,